 Equating Tools and Software to DevOps

 IT teams acquire tools to complete their jobs quickly and effectively.
 They demand to be equipped with tools to manage clients, compute, storage, networking resources, and servers.
-But at the time of considering tools and DevOps, many organizations found themselves in a confusing situation.
+But at the time considering tools and DevOps, many organizations found themselves in a confusing situation.
 DevOps, for sure, requires tools to deliver results.
 But when organizations ignore other critical aspects of DevOps and concentrate solely on the tools themselves, it invites some serious concerns.
 Tools are essential for processes, but they should be treated as one of the essential parts of DevOps.

 The true DevOps culture consists of numerous facets that go beyond configuration management.
 A single powerful solution that is tangible does not make it a DevOps ninja; diversify your focus on its other impacting areas.